UC Berkeley Academic Systems and Norms

 +1 unit if the professor expects the course to require 3+ extra hours per week of student work (heavy reading load, heavy concept load, or heavy lab load).

-Learn more about unit values.
+Learn more about unit values(link is external).

 Full-Time Enrollment